sabob/rollup-plugin-ractive-compiler/README.md

 That way our HTML View can be managed in it's own separate *.html* file with syntax highlighting provided by the editor.

 ## Solution

+## Non-Ractive text files

+What if we want to *import* text/html files that aren't Ractive templates?

+In that case we can use [https://github.com/TrySound/rollup-plugin-string](https://github.com/TrySound/rollup-plugin-string).